Hope in a Secular Age: Deconstruction, Negative Theology, and the Future of Faith

 Atheism and Christianity: Moving Past Polemic

 I lead an ongoing research project on the topic of atheism, which includes eight other scholars of religion and philosophy from ACU, KU Leuven, and Yale.
 Although the debate over religion is generally polemical, we believe that sophisticated forms of atheism and Christian thought share much in common.
 With a wide group of international collaborators, we aim to explore this middle space from the perspective of genealogy, phenomenology, and political theology.
+You can listen to me talk about the project on ABC Radio National here.

 Can Hope Combat Marginalization?